-There are some great pre-made simmer sauces out there to use when cooking pork or chicken in a slow cooker.
+There are some great pre-made simmer sauces out there to use when cooking pork or chicken in a slow cooker (or you can make your own easy Mexican pork).
 After the meat is done cooking, serve it over rice, heated canned beans (pinto or black), shredded cheese, and the toppings of your choice.

 22) Slow Cooker Ham, Green Beans and Potatoes

 I shared my “recipe” for ham, green beans, and potatoes last year, but it’s not actually a recipe as much as an assembly.
 You simply buy some ham hocks, green beans and potatoes and put them into a slow cooker with water.

 This is a definite throwback to my Pennsylvania roots.
 Even though my kids don’t like to eat sauerkraut, they love the taste of a hotdog that’s been cooked in it.
 (If you really can’t stand sauerkraut, pour about 1/2 cup of water in your crockpot instead.)

 This is one of my favorite family dinner ideas for nights when we can’t all sit down and eat at the same time.
 Whether you’re using homemade meatballs that you’ve frozen, or store bought frozen meatballs, just toss them into your crockpot with a jar of your favorite marinara.

 Set it on low (or high if it’s just a few hours before you want to eat).
 Serve with some great crusty sub rolls and parmesan cheese.

 25) Slow Cooker Sausage & Peppers

 You can use fresh sliced peppers, but if you want to save time, most grocery stores sell a bag of mixed frozen bell peppers.
 Just toss the peppers in the crockpot and place the sausage on top.
 Serve “as is,” in a roll, or over pasta or rice.